serverless/serverless-babel-plugin/README.md

 A Serverless plugin to compile your JavaScript code with Babel before deployment.

+IMPORTANT: If you are interested to maintain or take ownership of this project please reach out to @nikgraf

 # Setup

 You need to install the plugin as well as a preset.
 For example the `babel-preset-latest`: